Dherse/codly/codly.typ

 /// - `end`: the character position to end highlighting, the end of the line if omitted or `none`
 /// - `fill`: the fill of the highlight, defaults to the default color
 /// - `tag`: an optional tag to be displayed alongside the highlight.
+/// - `label`: *if and only if* the code block is in a `figure`, and it has a `tag`,
+///   sets the label by which the highlight can be referenced.
 ///
 /// As with other code block settings, annotations are reset after each code block.
 ///